TECHNICAL DOCUMENTATION SOFTWARE

 Overview Medical Device Regulation (MDR)

-The Medical Device Regulation (MDR) has been in force in the European Union (EU) since 26 May 2021.
+The Medical Device Regulation (MDR) has been valid in the European Union (EU) since May 26, 2021.
 This article provides information on its content and the implementation provisions for the medical technology industry.

-The EU bodies decided in favour of a separate regulation in relation to Directive 98/79/EC on in vitro diagnostic medical devices (IVD).
-This directive was not incorporated into the Medical Devices Regulation.
-It has been replaced by the separately formulated EU regulation ‘In-vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR)’.
+The EU bodies opted for a separate regulation in relation to Directive 98/79/EC on in vitro diagnostic medical devices (IVD).
+This directive has not been incorporated into the Medical Device Regulation.
+It will be replaced by the separately formulated EU regulation “In-vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR)”.

 In contrast to the superseded directive, the EU Parliament’s new regulation has gained international significance.
-Its binding validity extends to all EU member states from 26 May 2021.
-It should be noted that no national legislation had been adopted by the individual member states by October 2019.
-This also applies to German specifics, requirements and regulations to be issued.
-Although there is a corresponding draft for a German implementing law, the Federal Ministry of Health expects transitional periods.
+Its binding validity extends to all EU member states from May 26, 2021.
+It should be noted that no national legal acts had been adopted by the individual member states by October 2019.
+This also applies to special German features, requirements and regulations to be issued.
+Although there is a corresponding draft for a German implementation law, the Federal Ministry of Health expects transitional periods.

 According to the current legal text, a transitional period of three years (26.05.17 – 25.05.21*) applies for implementation.
-Manufacturers are obliged to submit an MDR certificate by the end of this period at the latest.
-This is the only way they are permitted to place a product on the market for the first time.
+Manufacturers have been obliged to submit an MDR certificate since the deadline expired at the latest.
+This is the only way they are allowed to launch a product on the market for the first time.

-At its core, the new regulation aims to optimise and standardise regulations for the market launch of medical technology products.
-The focus is on product safety and product quality.
+At its core, the new regulation aims to provide optimised, uniform rules for the market launch of medical technology products.
+The focus here is on product safety and product quality.
 For market participants and users, the new EU regulation consists of a mixture of familiar content from the previous Directive 93/42/EEC and far-reaching innovations.
-The key content and procedural aspects for you and your industry include the following contents of the Brussels Regulation:
+The main substantive and procedural aspects for you and your sector include the following contents of the Brussels Regulation:

 Rules for the classification of medical devices

 New terms and rules lead to changes in the allocation of existing products to product classes, some of which have changed.
-The ‘stand-alone’ software product area, for example, is affected by these changes.
+The field of stand-alone software products, for example, is affected by these changes.

-In line with the regulations for classification, the conformity assessment procedure now also differs depending on the class.
+In line with the classification regulations, the conformity assessment procedure now also differs depending on the class.

-The technical documentation in accordance with the Medical Devices Regulation is much more detailed.
+Technical documentation in accordance with the Medical Device Regulation proves to be much more detailed.
 The advantages for companies in terms of control and documentation become clear when you look at the new underlying, tabularly structured scheme in detail.
 The subdivision into individual categories in direct connection with the associated detailed requirements forms the basis for detailed technical documentation.

-This action point is characterised by significantly increased requirements.
+This action point is characterised by significantly higher requirements.
 This applies in particular to high-risk product groups.

-A significant change for your company comes from the EU bodies’ requirement for a responsible person responsible for compliance with regulatory requirements in their organization.
+A significant change for your company results from the requirement of the EU bodies for a responsible person who is responsible for compliance with the regulatory requirements in your organisation.

 Quality management